BrandtNorwood/ScheduleForge/README.md

 A small script to automate aspects of schedule creation.
 Developed for a user still using an excel spreadsheet without any automation.
 The site is built around the user uploading and downloading a CSV file instead of storing data in a server so there is no transfer of sensitive data over the internet.

 This project was initialy funded by the company who requested it but is not formaly licened and is now maintained for the public.
-Feel free to use it at <URL TBD>
+Feel free to use it at [https://brandtnorwood.github.io/CSV_Scheduler/](url)

 ## CSV FILE FORMATTING RULES